1-O-Acetyl-3,4,6-tris-O-[(2-methylpropanoyl)oxy]-�-D-fructofuranosyl a-D-glucopyranoside 6-acetate 2,3,4-tris(2-methylpropanoate)

-Sucrose Acetate Isobutyrate is a part of sugar which is a mixture of esterified products commercially produced by controlled esterification of sucrose with acetic acid anhydride and isobutyric anhydride.
-It’s primary function in food is to be used as an emulsifier in flavored beverages to stabilize the emulsions of flavoring oils and prevent its separation with water.
-In addition, this substance can be used as a weighting agent to suspend oil-based ingredients in energy drinks or flavored water.
-The physical appearance of Sucrose Acetate Isobutyrate is a pale straw-colored viscous liquid and insoluble in water.
+Sucrose Acetate Isobutyrate is a part of sugar, a mixture of esterified products commercially produced by controlled esterification of sucrose with an acetic acid anhydride and isobutyric anhydride.
+Its primary function in food is to be used as an emulsifier in flavoured beverages to stabilize the emulsions of flavouring oils and prevent their separation with water.
+In addition, this substance can be used as a weighting agent to suspend oil-based ingredients in energy drinks or flavoured water.
+The physical appearance of Sucrose Acetate Isobutyrate is a pale straw-coloured viscous liquid and insoluble in water.

-The manufacturing process starts from reacting diacetyl oxide, isobutyric anhydrate, and organic bases in a reactor with a continuous stirring at 1000C.
-The mixture was then decolorized by adding discoloring agent, such as acidic white earth and diatomite.
-The next step was to wash away the remaining acid by under pressure distillation.
-The last step was to dehydrate the solution at 50 – 1200C to obtain the viscous liquid product.
+The manufacturing process starts by reacting diacetyl oxide, isobutyric anhydrate, and organic bases in a reactor with continuous stirring at 100 oC.
+The mixture was then decolourized by adding discolouring agents, such as acidic white earth and diatomite.
+The next step was to wash away the remaining acid by under-pressure distillation.
+The last step was dehydrating the solution at 50 – 120 oC to obtain the viscous liquid product.

-Sucrose Acetate Isobutyrate (SAIB) is a pure liquid food preservative that is processed as an emulsifier.
+Sucrose Acetate Isobutyrate (SAIB) is a pure liquid food preservative processed as an emulsifier.
 It mixes water and fat.
-SAIB helps suspend and distribute flavor oils in a drink.
-It is used predominantly in citrus beverages, especially energy drinks to prevent the separation of essential citrus oils.
+SAIB helps suspend and distribute flavour oils in a drink.
+It is used predominantly in citrus beverages, especially energy drinks, to prevent the separation of essential citrus oils.